dswenn/dswenn.github.io/library.md

 53. Transformative Scenario Planning: Working Together to Change the Future by Adam Kahane
 54. Polarity Management: Identifying and Managing Unsolvable Problems by Barry Johnson
 55. The World Café: Shaping Our Futures Through Conversations that Matter by Juanita Brown
+56. On China by Henry Kissinger
+57. Creative Confidence by Tom & David Kelley
+58. Good Economics for Hard Times by Abhijit Banerjee and Esther Duflo